|

 Sunday:

-Museum and rest rooms closed November 1-March 31
+Winter: Museum and rest rooms closed November 1-March 31

 Meeting House open in winter when the curators are available.
 Call ahead to be